 3. Results

-This first molecular investigation confirmed that Central Balkan is an endemic region for dirofilariosis in dogs (Figure 1).

-Indeed, a total of 38 (7.10%) out of 535 tested dogs were found positive for Dirofilaria DNA and sequence analysis evidenced D. immitis to be the dominant species in the area, identified in 6.35% of the samples.
-The highest prevalence of Dirofilariadirofilariosis, all caused by D. immitis, was established in NM (8.75%).
-Similarly, a high prevalence of dirofilariosis in dogs due to D. immitis infection was found in NS (6.68%).
+A total of 38 (7.10%) out of 535 tested dogs were positive for Dirofilaria DNA and sequence analysis identified D. immitis as the dominant species in the area, found in 6.35% of the samples.
+The highest prevalence of Dirofilaria infection, all caused by D. immitis, was established in NM (8.75%).
+Similarly, a high prevalence of D. immitis infection in dogs was found in NS (6.68%).
 D. repens was detected on the territory of NS as well, but only in 2 dogs.
-The lowest prevalence of dirofilariosis, although with detection of both D. immitis and D. repens, was found in SS (3.02%), a region where dirofilariosis in dogs has not been recorded previously.
+The lowest prevalence of the infection, although with detection of both D. immitis and D. repens, was found in SS (3.02%), a region where dirofilariosis in dogs has not been recorded previously.

-As for leishmaniosis, only two dogs from North Macedonia were positive.
-Sequence analysis of the amplicons marked Leishmania infantum as the culprit.
+As for Leishmania-infection, only two dogs from North Macedonia were positive.
+Sequence analysis of the amplicons marked L. infantum as the culprit.
 Regardless of the considerable number of examined dogs from Serbia, none of them tested positive for Leishmania spp.
+Sampling locations and detailed distribution of the infected dogs are shown in Figure 1.

 Statistical analyses show that infected dogs were significantly older than uninfected ones (p = 0.037), with female dogs being infected more frequently (Χ2 =5.3, df=1, p = 0.022).
 Surprising fact is that urban or rural residence (p = 0.162), controlled conditions - accommodation in asylums, regular nutrition, regular hygiene, regular veterinary health care (p = 0.617) and the presence of ectoparasites (p = 0.561) are not associated with the occurrence of the infection.